Adroit11/fantasoccer/README.md

 These services could periodically change their URLs or their internal structure.
 I will try keeping the parsers up to date.

 To automate the formation check and result calculations, you need to setup a CRON job pointing at the engine/cron.php script.
 Executing this once per hour is more than enough.

+# Example

+My personal site installation is [here](http://newfantatorneo.altervista.org/old/).
+Take a look to see some of the features.